bordozer/totalizator/README.md

 **http://localhost:9091/resources/public/login.html**

 # Notes
-*test* profile automatically generates random data - users and games Use with ID=1 ( system.admin.ids=1 in system.properties ) Hakeem Olajuwon ( login 'hakeem', password 'hakeem' ) is administrator.
+*test* profile automatically generates random data - users and games.

+Use with ID=1 ( system.admin.ids=1 in system.properties ) Hakeem Olajuwon ( login 'hakeem', password 'hakeem' ) is administrator.
 He has additional menu Administration where cups and games are configured.